Site, page and nav variables

 These variables mostly relate to the text content and affect the metadata section of the <head> of the HTML page.

-Note that this is by no means an exhaustive list of variables likely to affect the <head> of the page.
-Notably, several other variables may affect meta tags used for sharing on social media.
-The most common is probably page.image (described below).
-In any case, the implementation itself is up to the theme or template author.
+Note that this is by no means an exhaustive list of variables likely to affect the <head> part of the generated HTML.
+For instance, several other variables may affect meta tags used for sharing on social media.
+One of the more common ones is probably page.image (described below).
+In any case, the list of supported frontmatter attributes and how they are interpreted is for the most part up to the theme or template author.

 Dates